pvk047/legacy-of-brynjolf/README.md

 1. Clone or download this repository.
 2. Install dependencies using `npm install`.
 3. To build use: `npm run build`.
-4. To run after build: `npm start`.
-5. If you run in dev then use: `npm run dev`.

 ## How to Run:
 You can strart CLI in multiple ways: